-Human error in the workplace is usually caused by employees trying to take shortcuts or simply overlooking detail.
-It can happen just as easily to an experienced member of staff who isn’t fully focused as it can to a new employee who isn’t familiar with the IT software.
+Human error in business processes is usually caused by employees trying to take shortcuts or simply overlooking detail.
+It can happen just as easily to an experienced member of staff who isn’t fully focused as it can to a new employee who isn’t familiar with applications and processes to use them.

-It may never be possible to completely remove human error in the workplace.
-But businesses that utilize the latest technology and tools correctly can do their part to minimize the likelihood and severity of mistakes which would have a negligible effect on their bottom line.
+It may never be possible to completely remove human error from business processes.
+But businesses that utilize the latest workflow automation tools can minimize the likelihood and severity of mistakes which would have a negligible effect on their bottom line.

 Common causes of human error in the workplace